FarmDyn/documentation/docs/template/fertilization_ordinance.md

   threshold.

 Nutrient removal via harvested product is calculated, depending on its yield level and nutrient content.
-The main harvested product as well as straw from cereal production which can be sold in FarmDyn are covered.
+The main harvested product, as well as straw from cereal production which can be sold in FarmDyn, are covered.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /nutRemovalDuev_\(.*?\.\./ /;/)
 ```GAMS